-Four years ago I officially unplugged from a successful career as an advertising Creative Director.
+Six years ago I officially unplugged from a successful career as a Creative Director in Advertising.
 I decided to follow my heart and pursue my life long dream of becoming a painter.
-Allowing the painter inside of me to be revealed seemed long overdue.
 Reinventing one's self isn't easy, never dull and ever invigorating.
-So my painting journey has begun and I'm excited about the possibilities that the future holds.
 It feels as though this was the plan all along.
-That everything in my creative life before this was preparing me for this special purpose.
-As I like to say, I'm all in.
+That everything in my prior creative life was preparing me for this special purpose, preparing me to pursue my painting passions with perspective and purpose.

 My studio is in The Old Firehouse Building in Utah's beautiful Heber Valley.
 With the Wasatch and Uinta mountain ranges as my backdrop, I covet the southerly light that pours into my studio windows each day.
 The supreme light makes it ideal for seeing colors truly, seeing them purely.
 Most days I don't even turn the lights on until early evening.

 I attended the Art Institute of Boston and grew up wonderfully inspired by the work of masters like Edward Hopper, John Singer Sargent, Andrew Wyeth, Winslow Homer, Johan Vermeer, Vincent Van Gogh, John Register, Georgia O'Keefe, Jim Jones and Maynard Dixon just to name a few.
 They are all supreme masters of light and composition.

 Light, to me, is the most beautiful element in the universe because of its power to artfully transform anything it touches, anything it wraps itself around.
 Light and composition are paramount as I contemplate what to paint and why.
 Successful composition is probably more important than the brushwork itself.